 Place the files/folders that are being moved in order (alphabetically, numerically, depending on how they're arranged) in a file specific box.
 If you use a box that is too big for the files, you might find the folders will shift during the move and the file contents might get shuffled.

 Mark the box with your name, the new location (if you have that information) and if the information contained in the box needs special handling; this may include confidential information.
-Also make a note on the box of its contents.
-I often include a number to indicate order of unpacking, so that I know which files to unpack first.
+Make a note on the box of its contents.
 If you're in the middle of a project, this is essential to keeping on top of your work.

 Packing the Desk